MO-Movia/interview-project/README.md

 - Update the service to perform the login and logout requests for users.
 Normally the service would forward the requests via REST to a server but for this exercise we will stop at the service layer.
 - Add a login request that accepts a username and password for user access.
 - Add a logout request that logs the curent user out.
 - Maintain a user session as state.
-For example, when a user logs is the session is saved such that a reload of the page remembers the user from the active session.
+For example, when a user logs in the session is saved such that a reload of the page remembers the user from the active session.
 - Track each user login/logout with a date/time stamp.
 - Add a way to request the last login date/time per user.